Wellington railway station: World War I Roll of Honour

 In the office entrance to the station, a roll of honour lists 450 members of the New Zealand Railways Department who lost their lives in World War I. (Transcript of the names with links to their records on the Auckland War Memorial Museum's Cenotaph database.)
 As many as 5,000 of the department's permanent staff, out of a 1914 workforce of 14,000, enlisted during the war, and many casual workers also served.

 The roll was unveiled by Prime Minister William Massey in the Railways Department's head office in Featherston St on 30 April 1922.
 It originally listed 446 names, including two out of alphabetical order at the end, presumably late additions.
 Four names were added later, including those of three men who died after the war.

 When the station opened in 1937, the memorial was moved along the road to its present location.

+Heritage listing

+The station was registered on 25 September 1986 as a Category I Historic Place.
+Category I historic places are "places of special or outstanding historical or cultural significance" according to Heritage New Zealand.
+The Rail Heritage Trust of New Zealand classified the station as "Category A" heritage building.